exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 ## Step 4: add .docs/after.md (optional)

 Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
-This document can also link to any additional resources that might be interesting to the user in the context of the exercise.
+This document can also link to any additional resources that might be interesting to the student in the context of the exercise.

 These files are also all described in the [concept exercises document][docs-concept-exercises].